writer648/user_stock/README.md

 go to http://localhost:3000 to see the website.

 ### How to run the test suite
+Well, I'd have to write some tests first.
+So once that is done then this is Coming Soon

 ### Services (job queues, cache servers, search engines, etc.)
+Coming Soon

 ### Deployment instructions
+Coming Soon

 ###  ...